kohana/database/guide/database/examples.md

 ## Pagination and search/filter

 In this example, we loop through an array of whitelisted input fields and for each allowed non-empty value we add it to the search query.
 We make a clone of the query and then execute that query to count the total number of results.
 The count is then passed to the [Pagination](../pagination) class to determine the search offset.
-The second to last line searches with Pagination's items_per_page  and offset values to return a page of results based on the current page the user is on.
+The last few lines search with Pagination's items_per_page and offset values to return a page of results based on the current page the user is on.

 	$query = DB::select()->from('users');